Miliaria

 There are three main types of miliaria:

-- Miliaria crystallina: characterized by small, clear bumps that appear on the skin's surface
+- Miliaria crystallina: characterized by small, clear bumps on the skin's surface

-- Miliaria rubra: characterized by red, itchy bumps that occur when the sweat glands are blocked and inflamed
+- Miliaria rubra: marked by red, itchy bumps and inflammation

-- Miliaria profunda: a more severe form of miliaria that occurs when the deeper layers of the skin are affected, leading to larger, more painful bumps
+- Miliaria profunda: a deeper and more severe form of miliaria, with larger, more painful bumps

 Treatment and Prevention